dpartin/neo4j-mcp/README.md

 ### MCP Configuration

-The `mcp.json` file is configured for Cursor integration:
+The `mcp.json` file is configured for Cursor integration using **UV** for environment and package management:

 ```json
 {